jundalisay/sp/content/en/research/ranald/hands/chapter-19.md

 other, as in self-induced paralysis symptomatic indications, aids in identification of neuroses or even of the more advanced psychoses.

-For every maladjustment, there are previous indications, identify- ing the type of person and the type of mental unbalance to be ex- pected of him.
+For every maladjustment, there are previous indications, identifying the type of person and the type of mental unbalance to be expected of him.

 The wide swings from one extreme to another characteristic of manic-depressive insanity find their expression in the hand, and the duality of the schizophrenic is also shown there.

 Where the headline itself is of poor quality, feathered, broken or chained, too vivid an imagination and tendencies to melancholia are almost predestined to result in unbalance.

 Therefore, an inferior headline with a branch swinging sharply down and penetrating deeply on to the mount of Luna can be taken as corroborating indication of this type of insanity.

 In a hand with a very poor headline, if the mount of Venus is not and the mount of Saturn is dominant, morbid hallu- well developed cinations may occur in early life.

 In such cases, proper therapeutic measures are able to stabilize the mind, but opposition or attempts at suppression aggravate the condition.

-The various degrees of subnormal mentality are usually coupled with hands which have no marked abnormalities but rather a gener- ally subnormal index.
-The will phalanx of the thumb will be unde- veloped.
+The various degrees of subnormal mentality are usually coupled with hands which have no marked abnormalities but rather a generally subnormal index.

+The will phalanx of the thumb will be undeveloped.

 Reasoning powers will be lacking.
 Emotional responses will be very limited.
 Aesthetic sensibilities will be of the simplest, though not necessarily entirely absent.

 In the hand of someone who
 find a wide-sloping line of
 hairlines.